Italy earthquake: A country in mourning begins burying the dead

 'A new spring'

-Bishop Giovanni d'Ercole led the ceremony, telling the painful story of a little girl who was saved from the rubble, her sister found dead on top of her, apparently shielding her sibling.
+Among the coffins was one belonging to a young girl named Giulia Rinaldi.
+Bishop Giovanni d'Ercole, who led the ceremony, told the painful story of how Giulia was found dead on top of her younger sister, Giorgia, apparently shielding her sibling from the downfall.

 "They were holding each other, between them in embrace, both death and life," he said.